thombashi/pingparsing/README.rst

                        destination_or_file [destination_or_file ...]

     positional arguments:
-      destination_or_file   Destinations to send ping, or files to parse. '-' for parse the standard input.
+      destination_or_file   Destinations to send ping or files to parse. '-' for parsing the standard input.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --max-workers MAX_WORKERS
-                            Number of threads for when multiple destination/file specified. defaults to equals to two times number of cores.
+                            Number of threads for when multiple destinations/files are specified.
+Defaults to equal two times the number of cores.
       --debug               for debug print.
       --quiet               suppress execution log messages.